-- Business
+- Business (currently vacant seat)

 - Labor

-- Communities of color
+- Communities of color (currently vacant seat)

-- Philanthropic
+- Philanthropic (currently vacant seat)

 - Charitable interests

 DUTIES OF NEIGHBORHOOD REPRESENTATIVES ON THE POLICY BOARD

 Term: 1 year

 Approximate time commitment: 6-10 hours/month

 - Regularly attend and participate at Policy Board meetings, which are usually held one Monday each month, from 4:30-6:30 p.m. at City Hall or the Hennepin County Government Center (free parking is available). - Be informed about issues coming before the Board, contribute a neighborhood perspective to discussions, and cast votes, which in his/her best judgement will help achieve the NRP's overall objectives. - Take the initiative to learn and represent the views of the neighborhood constituency, which he/she represents, and to be accountable to that constituency. - Participate on committees established by the Policy Board to help accomplish its tasks.